 • the careful and diligent monitoring of related-party transactions and handling of privileged information;

 • the set of values defined, recognised, shared, and established in both the Code of Ethics and company policies.

-Based on the values set out in Moncler’s Code of Ethics, all employees are committed to ensuring that the Group’s activities are carried out in compliance with legal and regulatory provisions and the internal procedures adopted by the Group, and with principles of fair competition, honesty, integrity, and fairness, while respecting the legitimate interests of shareholders, employees, clients, suppliers, commercial and financial partners, and of the communities of the countries in which the Moncler Group is present.
+Based on the values set out in Moncler’s Code of Ethics, all employees are committed to ensuring that the Company’s activities are carried out in compliance with legal and regulatory provisions and the internal procedures adopted by the Group, and with principles of fair competition, honesty, integrity, and fairness, while respecting the legitimate interests of shareholders, employees, clients, suppliers, commercial and financial partners, and of the communities of the countries where the Moncler Group is present.

 Moncler implements a traditional administration and control system as per articles 2380-bis et seq. of the Italian Civil Code, as part of which the Board of Directors is entrusted with corporate management and the Board of Statutory Auditors with control and supervisory functions.